[Exclusive] MEPs blacklisted for fake election-monitoring trips

 And they included a big name from the EP's biggest group, the centre-right European People's Party (EPP) - Fulvio Martusciello, who is a friend of former Italian leader Silvio Berlusconi and who went to Kazakhstan during recent elections there.

-The 11 names were made public at last week's meeting of an EP group which oversees election-observation missions, the Democracy Support and Election Coordination Group (DEG).
+The 11 names were made public at last week's meeting of an EP group which oversees genuine election-observation missions, the Democracy Support and Election Coordination Group (DEG).

-They were read out by the DEG co-chair, centre-right Swedish MEP Tomas Tobé, according to several sources who listened to his briefing.
+They were read out by a DEG co-chair, centre-right Swedish MEP Tomas Tobé, according to several sources who listened to his briefing.

 And the fake observation missions were especially "worrying", Tobé noted, because the pandemic had prevented the EP from doing its real monitoring work.

-They typically involved MEPs who were invited by host governments on all-expenses-paid junkets a few days before the vote took place and who proclaimed, while brandishing their EP credentials, that the votes were free and fair, according to Stefanie Schiffer, the head of an NGO which documents the practice, the Berlin-based European Platform for Democratic Elections.
+Bogus monitoring typically involved MEPs who were invited by autocratic host-governments on all-expenses-paid junkets a few days before elections took place and who proclaimed, while brandishing their EP credentials, that the votes were free and fair, according to Stefanie Schiffer, the head of an NGO which documents the practice, the Berlin-based European Platform for Democratic Elections.

 "It's an urgent problem of high importance," Schiffer, who took part in last week's DEG hearing, told EUobserver.